 'Born Free' in the U.P.: I'm sure by now you have all heard the Kid Rock song Born Free.
 Maybe you've seen the video.
 You might want to watch that video again.
 Did you know that it was shot only 40 minutes from Marquette?
 Watch again to catch great views of Miners Beach, Lake Superior, and the forests and fields of the Upper Peninsula.

-Native American Celebrations: NMU’s Center for Native American Studies has planned several events in November to celebrate Native American Heritage Month, including the annual First Nations Food Taster held on November 4.
+Native American Celebrations: NMU’s Center for Native American Studies has planned several events in November to celebrate Native American Heritage Month, including the annual First Nations Food Taster held on November 8.
 A menu of wild game, wild rice, corn soup, three-sisters casserole and a variety of desserts was served.
-Other events on campus will range from music, dancing, movies and discussions.
+Other events on campus ranged from music, dancing, movies and discussions.
 For a full list of events, visit Center for Native American Studies.